Cosmic Cousins: Identification of a Subpopulation of Binary Black Holes Consistent with Isolated Binary Evolution: Results

-Figure \ref{fig:spin_distributions} shows the inferred spin magnitude and tilt distributions for the two components.
-We see that the events categorized in \popA{} prefer lower spins than those in \popB{} and have a stronger preference for alignment than their higher mass counterparts.
-Specifically, the tilt distribution of \popA{} peaks at $\cos{\theta}=$ \result{$\CIPlusMinus{\macros[CosTilt][Base][PeakA][max]}$} and has a fraction of negative tilts $f_{\cos{\theta} < 0} = $ \result{$\CIPlusMinus{\macros[CosTilt][Base][PeakA][negfrac]}$} while \popB{}'s spin tilt distribution peaks at $\cos{\theta}=$ \result{$\CIPlusMinus{\macros[CosTilt][Base][ContinuumB][max]}$}, with $f_{\cos{\theta} < 0} = $ \result{$\CIPlusMinus{\macros[CosTilt][Base][ContinuumB][negfrac]}$}.
-Given that isolated binary evolution is theorized to produce a population of BBH's with similar mass and spin characteristics, \first{} is consistent with a subpopulation of BBH's formed through isolated binary evolution.
+Figure \ref{fig:spin_distributions} shows the inferred spin magnitude and tilt distributions of \popA{} and \popB{}.
+We see that the events categorized in \popA{} prefer lower spins and have a stronger preference for alignment than those in \popB{}.
+Specifically, in the \base{} the tilt distribution of \popA{} peaks at $\cos{\theta}=$ \result{$\CIPlusMinus{\macros[CosTilt][Base][PeakA][max]}$} and has a fraction of negative tilts $f_{\cos{\theta} < 0} = $ \result{$\CIPlusMinus{\macros[CosTilt][Base][PeakA][negfrac]}$} while \popB{}'s spin tilt distribution peaks at $\cos{\theta}=$ \result{$\CIPlusMinus{\macros[CosTilt][Base][ContinuumB][max]}$}, with $f_{\cos{\theta} < 0} = $ \result{$\CIPlusMinus{\macros[CosTilt][Base][ContinuumB][negfrac]}$}.
+The characteristics of this population -- low mass, low spin magnitudes, and preferential alignment -- are broadly consistent with predictions from isolated binary formation.
 Due to the large uncertainties in the measured spin parameters, it's important to note that these spin inferences only hint at unique features of a given subset of events.
 To confidently associate these BBH's with the field formation channel, more observations are needed.

+Finally, Figure \ref{fig:redshift_distribution} shows the redshift distributions inferred by the \base{} and \comp{} plotted alongside the distribution inferred by \brucepaper.
+We assume the redshift distribution is the same for each subpopulation and find both distributions inferred in this work are statistically consistent with \brucepaper.